twocaretcat/astro-snapshot/README.md

 The `defaults` object is optional and can be used to set default values for all screenshots.

 > [!NOTE]
 > Input paths must reference a valid Astro page on your site.
-If not, you'll get a screenshot of a 404 page.
+If not, you'll get a screenshot of a 404 page instead 😞.

 The `pages` object is required.
 It maps URL paths to an array of screenshot configurations.